Let Us Be Merry

 William Billings (1746–1800) was an uncommon man, described by a contemporary as “a singular man, of moderate size, short of one leg, with one eye, without any address and with an uncommon negligence of person.
 Still, he spake and sung and thought as a man above the common abilities.”
 Which, indeed, he was: He was America’s first professional composer, founded the first church choir in America, taught choral singing and pedagogy for 30 years, and published six book-length collections of hymns and anthems, many of which are still sung today!

-Desiring a new setting of an American Christmas carol, Let Us Be Merry was Commissioned by Gaithersburg Community Chorus in Celebration of their 25th Anniversary.
-It is a charming a cappella re-composing of William Billing’s Judea (from The Singing Master’s Assistant, published 1778 in Boston).
-More commonly known as A Virgin Unspotted, the text retells the Christmas story.
+Let Us Be Merry is a charming a cappella re-composing of Billings’ Judea (from The Singing Master’s Assistant, published 1778 in Boston).
+More commonly known as A Virgin Unspotted, the text retells the Christmas story in three verses, taken from eight found in most versions of the hymn.

 A Virgin, Unspotted